102.1. Get started with TAP#

 Browsable TAP schema are accessible at sdm-schemas.lsst.io and in the Portal Aspect's user interface.

-In a Notebook, it is possible to interact programmatically with the TAP schema.
+This section demonstrates how to interact programmatically with the TAP schema.

 3.1.
 Use caution with synchronous queries¶